Volume (Cut and Fill)

 5. Tap OK to calculate the Cut and Fill volume.

 6. The Volume Calculation Result will appear on screen.
-Tap Yes to save the calculation information to the map folder.
+Tap Save to Map Folder to save the calculation information to the map folder.
+Tap Add Feature Attributes to add the calculated volumes to the area feature.
+Note that this will replace any existing volume attribute values.

 Volume Calculation Options: